aniket21377/G-Tracker/README.md

 By defining this DAO interface, Room provides a way to perform database operations related to orientation data.
 ## Conclusion

-The Sensor application provides a comprehensive solution for collecting, storing, and visualizing orientation data from sensors.
+The  G-Tracker application provides a comprehensive solution for collecting, storing, and visualizing orientation data from sensors.
 Through its well-structured architecture and intuitive user interface, the app offers the following benefits:

 - **Real-time Data Collection**: The app registers accelerometer sensors and captures orientation data in real-time, ensuring accurate and up-to-date information.